Minimum Spanning Tree Cycle Intersection Problem: Programmatic exploration

 \subsection{Complete analysis of small graphs}

 In this subsection we present an algorithm to explore the spanning tree space.
-The algorithm proceed by exhaustively analyzing all the reduced graphs of a given number of nodes.
-The size of the space increases exponentially with respect to the number of nodes, so it has a major limitation: it can be used to analyze only small graphs.
+The algorithm proceeds by exhaustively analyzing all the reduced graphs of a given number of nodes.
+The size of the space increases exponentially with respect to the number of nodes, so it has a major limitation: it can only be used to analyze small graphs.
 The main part is sketched in Algorithm \ref{alg:alg1}.

 The details of the algorithm are the following: